AsukaCHikaru/blog-v5/contents/blog/First Game Jam Postmortem (blog).md

 published: 2023-05-23
 language: en-US
 pathname: first-game-jam-postmortem
-category: Life
+category: Game Development
+tags:
+  - Game
+  - Design
-tags: Game Design, Gamejam
+  - Gamejam
 filename: First Game Jam Postmortem (blog)
+description: I attended a game jam for the first time in my life.
+It was the best decision I made as an indie game developer in many years.
+updated: 2024-05-03
 ---
 I joined [Gamedev.js Jam 2023](https://itch.io/jam/gamedevjs-2023).
 The first game jam I've ever attended.

 In late 2022 I decided to commit to indie game development in 2023; attending game jam was one of my goals.
 But I was thinking about (and only knew) the major ones, [Brackeys](https://itch.io/jam/brackeys-9), [GMTK](https://itch.io/jam/gmtk-jam-2022), etc.